 - If you prefer a thicker texture, mix one or two teaspoons of tapioca or arrowroot powder with cold water and add it to the pot.

 Serve the seafood and okra gumbo with a side of cornbread

-If you want a side of cornbread with the gumbo check out my Lectin-Free Cornbread with Millet and Walnuts.
+Serve the okra gumbo with a side of cornbread.
+Check out my Lectin-Free Cornbread with Millet and Walnuts.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Seafood and Okra Gumbo with Sorghum

 A healthy and lectin-free version of the much-loved gumbo.